Otero County Court Records

 The Clerk's Office handles marriage license applications Monday through Friday, 7:30 a.m. to 6:00 p.m. (with no financial transactions processed after 5:30 p.m.), at 1104 North White Sands Boulevard, Alamogordo, NM 88310.
 Phone: (575) 437-4942

 Birth and Death Records.
 These vital records have restricted access under New Mexico law.
 Only immediate family members or individuals who can demonstrate a legal interest may obtain certified copies.
-Records can be requested from the local Otero County Public Health Office at 1207 8th Street, Alamogordo (Phone: (575) 437-9340), or from the New Mexico Department of Health’s Bureau of Vital Records and Health Statistics.
+Records can be requested from the local Otero County Public Health Office at 1207 8th Street, Alamogordo (Phone: (575) 437-9340), or from the New Mexico Department of Health's Bureau of Vital Records and Health Statistics.
 The state office accepts requests by phone at (505) 827-0121 or by mail using the official application forms for birth certificates and death certificates.
 Completed applications should be sent to: New Mexico Vital Records and Health Statistics, 2554 Camino Entrada, P.O.
 Box 26110, Santa Fe, NM 87502.
-The fee for a certified birth certificate is $10.00 per copy, and a certified death certificate costs $5.00 per copy.
+A certified birth certificate costs $10.00 per copy, and a certified death certificate costs $5.00 per copy.

 Otero County Probate Court Records